Naji Fateel

-Naji Ali Hassan Fateel is a Bahraini human rights activist and member of the Board of Directors of the Bahraini human rights NGO Bahrain Youth Society for Human Rights (BYSHR).
+Naji Ali Hassan Fateel (ناجي علي حسن فتيل) is a Bahraini human rights activist and member of the board of directors of the Bahraini human rights NGO Bahrain Youth Society for Human Rights (BYSHR).
 Since 2007 he has been imprisoned, tortured and the target of death threats during the Bahraini uprising (2011–present).
-He has been the subject of urgent appeals by international human rights organisations and the United nations special Rapporteur on Human Rights Defenders.
+He has been the subject of urgent appeals by international human rights organisations and the United Nations Special Rapporteur on Human Rights Defenders.

 2007 arrest

 In 2007 Fateel was arrested and subjected to torture in prison.
 Early in the morning of 21 December following disturbances the day before in Sanabis and Jidhafs, Fateel was arrested at his home and taken to the CID compound at Adliya.
-Late that evening he was interrogated by a police lieutenant whom Fateel was led to understand was Isa al-Majali, who accused him of setting fire to a police special forces jeep and stealing a weapon the previous day.
+Late that evening he was interrogated by a police lieutenant, who Fateel was led to understand was Isa al-Majali, who accused him of setting fire to a police special forces jeep and stealing a weapon the previous day.